casper-network/ceps/text/0095-nft-standard.md

     /// @return Option<Key> - The owner if it exists, else None. fn owner_of(&self, token_id: U256) -> Option<Key>;

-    /// Transfers the ownership of an NFT and performs a recipient check.
+    /// Performs a recipient check and transfers the ownership of an NFT.
     ///
     /// @param from - The current owner of the NFT.
     /// @param to - The new owner.